ImraanMeyer/html/README.md

 # Intro To HTML

-HTML, an Introduction to it's make up...
+HTML is a markup language for creating a webpages and web applications.

-HTML is a ....
+HTML stands for HyperText Markup Language
 ## Setting up your workspace

 - Open your terminal and launch the command